-In bus transports like MSMQ there is no central place from which multiple instances of an endpoint can receive messages concurrently.
-Each instance has its own queue so scaling out requires distributing of the messages between the queues.
+In bus transports like MSMQ, there is no central place from which multiple instances of an endpoint can receive messages concurrently.
+Each instance has its own queue so scaling out requires distributing messages between the queues.

 The distributor is located between the senders and the receiving cluster.
 The role of the distributor is to forward incoming messages to a number of workers in order to balance the load.
-The workers are "invisible" to the outside world because all the outgoing messages contain the distributor's (not the worker's) address in the
+The workers are, in effect, invisible to the outside world because the outgoing messages contain the distributor's (not the worker's) address in the

-The biggest problem with 'remote transactional receive' is that it gets proportionally slower as more worker nodes are added.
+One problem with 'remote transactional receive' is that it gets proportionally slower as more worker nodes are added.
 This is due to the overhead of managing more transactions, as well as the longer period of time that these transactions are open.
-In short, the scale out benefits of MSMQ Version 4 by itself are quite limited.
+In short, the scale-out benefits of MSMQ version 4 by itself are quite limited.